timvandenbroecke/SpringBoot/README.md

 ps: The Arduino uses the "StandardFirmata" schema you can find it in the Arduino examples schemas.
 </br>
 # SpringSecurity
-A fully functional spring security backend server
+A fully functional spring security backend REST server